khalyomede/laravel-eloquent-uuid-slug/README.md

 });

-// --> What happens behind the scene Route::get("/product/{cart}", function(string $identifier) {
+// --> What happens behind the scene Route::get("/cart/{cart}", function(string $identifier) {
-  $product = Cart::findOrFail($identifier);
+  $cart = Cart::findOrFail($identifier);

-  // $product ready to be used
+  // $cart ready to be used
 });
 ```

-This means if you offer the possibility to view your product, you will expose the route _/cart/12_ for example.
+This means if you offer the possibility to view your cart, you will expose the route _/cart/12_ for example.
 This is not ideal in terms of security because you now expose your cart database identifier, and if you forgot or made a mistake into your cart's [policy](https://laravel.com/docs/8.x/authorization#creating-policies), a malicious user can access the cart of other users (_/cart/41_).

 In this context UUID are very useful because:
 - They offer a good way to create random, hard to predict identifiers